kingmaduka1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The script that swutches current user
+The script that prints the effective username of the current user